lynndylanhurley/ng-token-auth/README.md

 ### Using alternate response formats

-By default, this module expects user info (`id`, `name`, etc.) to be contained within the `data` param of successful login / token validation responses as in the following example:
+By default, this module expects user info (`id`, `name`, etc.) to be contained within the `data` param of successful login / token-validation responses.
+The following example shows an example of an expected response:

 **Expected API login response example**
 ~~~